How to Grow Sweet Peppers

 Reality check, folks!
 You have to be on your gardening game to remember to get these started this early.
 Usually, this is when you’re starting to think about planting the garden.
 So, with sweet peppers, unless you’ve got that “A” game when it comes to gardening or you’re trying a rare variety, you may want to use starter plants.

 Spacing these plants will depend greatly on the variety.
 Generally, pepper plants need 18-24 inches between plants, and 24 inches between rows.
 Here’s a great tip with bell peppers: plant a little closer together for more successful plants.
 Reducing the spacing between plants helps prevent sunscald on the fruit and prevents weeds.
-This is how intensive gardening works, and if I’ve confused you, check out this page on intensive gardening.
+This is how intensive gardening works, and if I’ve confused you, check out our page on intensive gardening.

 Companion Plants for Sweet Peppers